Logotherapy: Religiousness

-Critical views of the life of logotherapy's founder and his work assume that Frankl's religious background and experience of suffering guided his conception of meaning within the boundaries of the person and therefore that logotherapy is founded on Viktor Frankl's worldview.
-Some researchers argue that logotherapy is not a "scientific" psychotherapeutic school in the traditional sense but a philosophy of life, a system of values, a secular religion which is not fully coherent and is based on questionable metaphysical premises.
+Critical views of the life and word of logotherapy's founder and his work assume that Frankl's religious background and experience of suffering guided his conception of meaning within the boundaries of the person and therefore that logotherapy is founded on Viktor Frankl's worldview.
+Some researchers argue that logotherapy is not a "scientific" psychotherapeutic school in the traditional sense but a philosophy of life, a system of values, or a secular religion that is not fully coherent and based on questionable metaphysical premises.

 Frankl openly spoke and wrote on religion and psychiatry, throughout his life, and specifically in his last book, Man's Search for Ultimate Meaning (1997).
 He asserted that every person has a spiritual unconscious, independently of religious views or beliefs, yet Frankl's conception of the spiritual unconscious does not necessarily entail religiosity.
-In Frankl's words: “It is true, Logotherapy, deals with the Logos; it deals with Meaning.
+In Frankl's words: "It is true, Logotherapy, deals with the Logos; it deals with Meaning.
 Specifically, I see Logotherapy in helping others to see meaning in life.
-But we cannot “give” meaning to the life of others.
+But we cannot 'give' meaning to the life of others.
 And if this is true of meaning per se, how much does it hold for Ultimate Meaning?"
 The American Psychiatric Association awarded Viktor Frankl the 1985 Oskar Pfister Award (for important contributions to religion and psychiatry).

 Recent developments

-Since the 1990s, the number of institutes providing education and training in logotherapy continues to increase worldwide.VFI / Institutes worldwide (E) Numerous logotherapeutic concepts have been integrated and applied in different fields, such as cognitive behavioral therapy, acceptance and commitment therapy (ACT), and burnout prevention.
+Since the 1990s, the number of institutes providing education and training in logotherapy continues to increase worldwide.
+Numerous logotherapeutic concepts have been integrated and applied in different fields, such as cognitive behavioral therapy, acceptance and commitment therapy (ACT), and burnout prevention.
 The logotherapeutic concepts of noogenic neurosis and existential crisis were added to the ICD 11 under the name demoralisation crisis, i.e. a construct that features hopelessness, meaninglessness, and existential distress as first described by Frankl in the 1950s.
 Logotherapy has also been associated with psychosomatic and physiological health benefits.
 Besides Logotherapy, other meaning-centered psychotherapeutic approaches such as positive psychology and meaning therapy have emerged.
 Paul Wong's meaning therapy attempts to translate logotherapy into psychological mechanisms, integrating cognitive behavioral therapy, positive psychotherapy and the positive psychology research on meaning.
 Logotherapy is also being applied in the field of oncology and palliative care (William Breitbart).
 These recent developments introduce Viktor Frankl's logotherapy to a new generation and extend its impact to new areas of research.

 Locations

-A number of logotherapeutic institutes have opened up in various countries around the world and include:
+A number of logotherapeutic institutes have been established in various countries around the world and include: